nitinparasa/LSRE-Nitin-Parasa/ReflectiveReport/reflectivelog.md

 CR = 0.97/1.45 = 0.66 which is a reasonable value but is occurs very frequently when people apply this method.
 Generally a value of 0.1 or lower is acceptable.

+**Step 4:**

 Similarly we perform the Cost implementation technique and find out the relative values as performed for value.
+The same sequence of steps applied for relative value determination is applied ot find out the relative costs of the requirements.
+It is only that the values are depicted here but not the whole process again.

 The relative costs obtained are:

+- 	R1 contains 3 percent of the requirements’ total cost
+-	R2 contains 12 percent
+-	R3 contains 14 percent
+-	R4 contains 13 percent
+-	R5 contains 28 percent
+-	R6 contains 6 percent
+-	R7 contains 7 percent
+-	R8 contains 9 percent
+-	R9 contains 5 percent

+**Step 5:**

+Using the above values we have to generate a cost value diagram which helps in prioritising the requirements.
+For this analysis the suggested method is that three different sections are divided in the graph where each region is named as High, Medium and Low respectively.
+The valu-to-cost ratios of each requirements are as follows:
+R1:
+R2:
+R2: